Kirsty Devaney – Founder of YCP

 What has been your most memorable musical/composing experience?
 My grandfather, Willis Hall wrote an evocative war poem entitled ‘Message’ which juxtaposed the formalities of war against its realities.
 As part of my first degree I composed a piece of music-theatre using his poem and received positive feedback from my peers and supervisors.
 This was the first time I’d had a piece of music-theatre performed and it gave me a real buzz of confidence to continue writing!

-Minifact about you: I am a keen photographer.
+Minifact: I am a keen photographer.
 I recently undertook several creative short courses in photography at Nottingham Trent University and a BTEC in intermediate photography at Central College Nottingham.
 From this experience, I was able to get work as a freelance photographer – initially as a product photographer for a Nottingham based lace distributor and later as a second shooter for a wedding photographer.

 Hometown: Basingstoke, Hampshire